-In financial experiential learning, the study considers the way in which parents allow their children handle pocket money and gift money.
-Pocket money are considered regular allowances that school going children receives while gift money is money that are received by children not regularly and it is often received during festive seasons, birthdays or special occasions such as good achievement of academic performance and others.
-Another difference between pocket money and gift money is the amount of the former is decided by parents and comes from parent's financial resources while the amount of gift money which can be gifted by other family members besides the parents.
-As such, the amount is beyond the decision of the parents and do not directly come from parent's financial resources in the case where gift money is given by other family members or family friends.
+In financial experiential learning, the study considers the way in which parents allow their children to handle pocket money and gift money.
+Pocket money is considered a regular allowance that school-going children receive, while gift money is the money that is received by children not regularly, and is often received during festive seasons, birthdays or special occasions such as on the occasion of good achievements, academic performance, and others.
+Another difference between pocket money and gift money is the amount of the former is decided by parents and comes from the parents' financial resources, while the amount of gift money is beyond the decision of the parents as it could be gifted by other family members or family friends besides the parents, and in that case, does not directly come from parent's financial resources.

-The management of the pocket money and gift money (children's money, hereafter) is divided into 3 categories.
-The first category refers to the case where, parents who do not give regular pocket money and the receipt of gift money are handed over entirely for parents keeping either in children's bank account or for parents own usage (no financial experiential learning).
+The management of pocket money and gift money (children's money, hereafter) are divided into three categories.
+The first category refers to the case where parents do not give regular pocket money, and the receipt of gift money is handed over entirely for parents to keep either in children's bank account or for parents' own usage (no financial experiential learning).
+The second category refers to parents who either give regular pocket money or allow children to keep the gift money they received for their own spending but not both (partial financial experiential learning).
 The third category refers to parents who give children regular pocket money and allow children to keep the gift money partially or the full amount for their own spending (full financial experiential learning).
-The second category refers to parents who either give regular pocket money or allow children to keep the gift money they received for their own spending but not both (partial financial experiential learning).

-b) Financial topical discussions
+Financial topical discussions

-Parents could also financially socialize with their children through financial topical discussions.
+Parents could also financially socialise with their children through financial topical discussions.
 From a list of financial topics, parents are asked to select the topics that they have discussed with their children.
 In this study, the financial topical discussions are divided into three categories.
 The first category refers to parents who did not discuss any financial topics with their children (no discussion).
-The second category refers to parents had discussed only basic financial topics and issues with their children (basic discussions).
+The second category refers to parents who had discussed only basic financial topics and issues with their children (basic discussions).
 The topics include managing allowances, savings, spending within means and budgeting.
-The third category includes parents who had discussed both basic and advanced financial topics with their children (basic and advanced discussions).
-The advanced topics relates to investment, loans and credits, payment cards and bills and bills payments.
+The third category includes parents who have discussed both basic and advanced financial topics with their children (basic and advanced discussions).
+The advanced topics relate to investment, loans and credits, payment cards and bills and bills payments.

-c) Demonstration of financial activities
+Demonstration of financial activities

-Apart from communication and discussion, parents can also financially socialize with their children through demonstration of financial activities.
+Apart from communication and discussion, parents can also financially socialise with their children through demonstration of financial activities.
 Usually, these are done implicitly during family outing activities.
-This could also be an influential way for parents to teach their children on financial matters especially if these activities are frequently and repetitively observed.
-In this study, the demonstration of financial activities includes activities by parents to describe differences between needs and wants during shopping trips, comparing items to purchase during grocery shopping, explaining why the child cannot have certain items that they ask for and practising change calculations during payments in restaurants or shops.
+This approach could also be an influential way for parents to teach their children financial matters especially if these activities are frequently and repetitively observed.
+In this study, the demonstration of financial activities includes activities by parents to describe differences between needs and wants during shopping trips, comparing items to purchases during grocery shopping, explaining why the child cannot have certain items that they ask for and practising change calculations during payments in restaurants or shops.
 These activities are classified according to the frequency at which parents carry out these activities.
 The frequency is divided into three categories: rarely, occasionally and frequently.